deepset-ai/haystack-integrations/integrations/jina.md

 | :-------------------------------------: | :---: | :---: | :---: | :---: | :---: | :--: | :---: |
 | Average Retrieval Performance (nDCG@10) | 52.54 | 58.54 | 61.64 | 62.72 | 63.16 | 63.3 | 63.35 |

+**Late Chunking in Long-Context Embedding Models** Include `late_chunking` in your request to apply the late chunking technique to leverage the model's long-context capabilities for generating contextual chunk embeddings.

 ### **Table of Contents**

 - [Haystack 2.0](#haystack-20)